-- 6.1 STRS Ohio investment staff has been delegated the responsibility for managing the Fund's exposure to passive and active investment strategies, subject to the constraint that active risk does not exceed Board-approved target risk budgets for the total fund and individual asset classes. - The Board has approved a target risk budget of .60% to 1.20%, with a working range of .20% to 1.60%, annualized active management for the total fund.
+- 6.1 STRS Ohio investment staff has been delegated the responsibility for managing the Fund's exposure to passive and active investment strategies, subject to the constraint that active risk does not exceed Board-approved target risk budgets for the total fund and individual asset classes.
+Active risk will be evaluated compared to risk budgets on an exante basis. - The Board has approved a target risk budget of .60% to 1.20%, with a working range of .20% to 1.60%, annualized active management for the total fund.
 In exchange for assuming this level of active risk, the Board expects active management to add net 0.40% of annualized excess return over moving five-year periods to judge its effectiveness. - 6.3 The Board realizes that actual active management returns will likely be above or below the net 0.40% target over any five-year moving period, and therefore will evaluate the success of STRS Ohio active management program within this context.
 The Board recognizes that any amount of management return in excess of the associated investment costs improves the security of STRS Ohio plan members. - 6.4 Passive management uses low cost index funds to access the return streams available from the world's capital markets.
 Indexed funds control costs, are useful tools for evaluating active management strategies, capture exposure to the more efficient markets, and facilitate rebalancing to the policy asset mix.

-- 6.5 Active management tries to earn higher returns than those available from index funds by making value-adding security selection and asset mix timing decisions.
-Unsuccessful active management results in below index fund returns. - 6.6 Because there are no index fund products for real estate and alternative investments, these asset classes must be actively managed.
-Active versus passive decisions in all asset classes are based upon using the best available information. - 6.7 Aggregate short sale positions for all asset classes may not exceed 3% of total fund assets.
+- 6.5 Active management is expected to earn higher returns than those available from index funds by making value-added security selection and asset mix timing decisions.
+Unsuccessful active management results in below index fund returns. - 6.6 Because there are no index fund products for private real estate and alternative investments, these assets must be actively managed.
+Active versus passive decisions in all asset classes are based upon using the best available information.